Task Utils

 Promise is already a thread safe handler.
 By chaining with .Catch() after a Task, exceptions will be catched by handler.

-// yield return a Promise/Task
+// yield return a Promise

 private IEnumerator YourCoroutine()